what is a wine appellation

 What was the first wine appellation?

-There are different levels of appellations, ranging from broad regional designations to specific vineyards.
-Some key types include:
+There are different levels of wine appellations, from broad regional designations to specific vineyards.
+Understanding these can help in categorizing wine:

 Appellation Regulations